Post-traumatic Stress Disorder (PTSD)

-Trauma can result in a wide range of emotional, physical, and behavioural difficulties, as outlined below.
-Whilst many of the reactions listed below are a normal response to trauma, and resolve with time, in some cases problems arise when time does not heal, and people develop Post Traumatic Stress Disorder (PTSD).
-There are a number of factors which can contribute to a more complicated reaction to trauma, such as other stressors in a person’s life at the time of the event, and earlier traumas.
+Post-traumatic stress disorder (PTSD) and trauma can result in a wide range of difficulties.
+Whilst many of the reactions listed below are a normal response to trauma, and resolve with time, in some cases problems arise when people develop Post-traumatic Stress Disorder (PTSD).
+There are a number of factors which can contribute to a more complicated reaction to trauma, such as other situations in a person’s life at the time of the event, and earlier traumas.
 On occasions, PTSD symptoms do not appear for a long time after a traumatic event (months or years).
-A diagnosis of PTSD is made where a cluster of symptoms persist for a long time (one month or more), the level of distress is severe, and ability to function is greatly impaired.
+A diagnosis of PTSD is made where a number of symptoms persist for a long time (one month or more), the level of distress is severe, and ability to function is greatly impaired.

-If you were to answer yes to the following question, then the subsequent information may be useful to assess how the traumatic event has impacted on your life.
-This could help you to determine whether seeking professional assistance from a psychologist would be beneficial.
+If you were to answer yes to the following question, then the subsequent information may be useful to assess how the traumatic event has impacted on you.
+This could help you to determine whether seeing a PTSD psychologist for psychological treatment for trauma would be beneficial.

-- Have you experienced or witnessed a traumatic event in your life which involved a threat to life or safety, such as: a natural disaster, war, a physical or sexual assault, a serious accident or illness, childhood abuse, childhood sexual abuse, domestic violence, a home invasion, or receiving tragic news (amongst others)?
+- Have you experienced or witnessed a traumatic event which involved a threat to life or safety, such as: a natural disaster, war, an assault, a serious accident, abuse, a home invasion, or receiving tragic news (amongst others)?

 As a consequence of such a traumatic event:

 - Have you experienced significant distress, and intense feelings of helplessness and fear?

 - Do you continue to feel terror long after the event has occurred?